stinger81/stinger81/README.md

 - 👋 Hi, I’m @stinger81
-- 👀 I’m a mechinical Engineer with a background in Computer Science.
+- 👀 I’m a Mechinical Engineer with a background in Computer Science.
 I Know Python and Matlab.
 I am currnetly learning c/c++
 - 📫 How to reach me by submitting an issue on my python training respository

 <!---